NateEag/how-i-code/content/debugging-programs.rst

 ..
 TODO Expound on 'collecting data'.
 There are many ways to do it in software.

 When it is not, apply the scientific method.
-Collect data about the behavior until you derive a plausible explanation for it, then look for a simple, fast way to falsify or confirm your hypothesis.
+Collect data about the behavior until you derive a plausible explanation for it, then design a simple, fast experiment to falsify or confirm your hypothesis.

 A good first step in data collection is checking for any useful logs, as many programs output a lot of diagnostic and informational data.
 If there are